-Cloud based services provide information technology (IT) as a service over the Internet or dedicated network, with delivery on demand, and payment based on usage.
-Cloud based services range from full applications and development platforms, to servers, storage, and virtual desktops.
+Cloud-based services offer information technology (IT) as a service through the Internet or dedicated network, providing on-demand delivery and payment based on usage.
+These services encompass a wide range of offerings, including full applications, development platforms, servers, storage, and virtual desktops.

 “I don’t need a hard disk in my computer if I can get to the server faster… carrying around these non-connected computers is byzantine by comparison.” – Steve Jobs